Tekkanologic/UTILS/README.md

 ## heicToJpeg
 Apple phones save images as .heic format, this caused some issues when I tried to upload some photos.
 This script converts .heic to .jpeg format.

+## img2pdf
+I needed to upload some photos sequentially as a PDF.
+This script taskes a folder of photos and creates a PDF.